fallen-icarus/cardano-options/README.md

 enforce the use of the proper payment credential for all options addresses.

 The address observer smart contract hash is hard-coded into the active smart contract so that the active smart contract can force the use of the proper observer logic.
-The, the active smart contract hash is hard-coded into the proposal smart contract so that it can force the use of the proper active smart contract.
+Then, the active smart contract hash is hard-coded into the proposal smart contract so that it can force the use of the proper active smart contract.
 The active smart contract hash embodies the observer hash hard-coded into it so there is no need to also hard-code the observer hash into the proposal smart contract.
 It looks like this:

 ```mermaid